 - Doxy.me: Free, unlimited sessions; $35/mo for higher quality video.
 Teletherapy tool only (not practice management).
 Visit the Doxy.me website.

-- Google Meet: Part of GSuite, free if you have it.
-GSuite is $6/mo for the business version of Gmail, Google Drive, etc. You can sign your BAA with Google here.
+- Google Meet: Free; you can sign your BAA with Google here.
 Google Meet was built for businesses to conduct video calls, but with the BAA, it can be used as a tele-therapy platform as well.
 Learn more about Google Meet.

 - VSee: $49/mo for solo practices.
 Teletherapy tool only (not practice management).
 Visit the VSee website.